Definition of MariaDB GROUP_CONCAT Function

 select * from demoo;

-The final output of the above query we illustrate by using the following snapshot.
+We illustrate the final output of the above query using the following snapshot.

 Now use the group_concat function with distinct keywords as follows.